 PLCs provide a learning environment where teachers have frequent, consistent time to discuss what's most important for students.
 This collaborative time allows them to better address:

-This additional time is also critical as schools prepare students to meet the increased rigor of the state’s new graduation requirements.
+This additional time each week is critical as schools prepare students to meet the increased rigor of the state’s graduation requirements.
 Students’ social/emotional well-being is also addressed through teachers’ PLC work.

 It is more important than ever before to provide teachers with the tools, skills, and information they need to meet the needs of individual students.
 Our new district achievement goal states, “100 percent of LPS students will graduate prepared for meaningful, post-secondary opportunities.”
 100 percent.
 This is a promise we make to our students every day when they walk in the door.
 To get there, students must achieve mastery in the most important standards.